bigfishhhhhzoey/GenerativeAI/Customer Support System: Moderation + Classification + Checkout + Evaluation/README.md

 3. **Chain of Thought Reasoning**: Generates contextually appropriate and helpful chatbot responses based on the analyzed comment.
 4. **Output Moderation**: After generating a chatbot response, this function checks if the output is appropriate.
 5. **Evaluation**: This feature evaluates the chatbot’s response to ensure it is factually correct and satisfies the customer’s query.
-6. **Language Support**: The system supports 30 of the most commonly spoken languages for both input comment generation and chatbot responses.

 ---